 Digital shelf edge innovation in retail

-Recently showcased by the partnership between US retailer Kroger and Microsoft, digital shelf edge imagery is now a reality.
-The digital shelf edge label (DSEL) is currently being trialled in two of Kroger’s stores: one in Ohio and the other in Washington.
 A digital shelf edge allows retailers to change the design, message or price displayed on the shelf edge in a matter of minutes.
 Essentially, the shelf edge has become a small computer screen, where content can be altered as and when required.
 As well as static content, a digital shelf edge can also support video content and be programmed to provide interactive content.
-With enormous potential, the digital shelf edge could be the next big thing to impact the shopper experience.
-We take a look at what this technology could offer retailers, as well as the changes it could bring to the customer experience.

 Bringing retail marketing in line with online marketing

-The ability to dynamically alter prices is one of the largest advantages of the digital shelf edge.
-Currently, prices are often set centrally and may only change once every few days.
-This means there is a time lag between purchasing behaviour and prices changes.
-Whereas e-commerce has the facility to allow pricing to be repeatedly tweaked (sometimes several times a day) in order to obtain optimal profit, until DSEL, the same responsiveness hasn’t been available in the real-life environment.
+Whereas e-commerce has the facility to allow pricing to be repeatedly tweaked (sometimes several times a day) to obtain optimal profit, until DSEL, the same responsiveness hasn’t been available in a real-life environment.
 Electronic shelf edge options change this relationship, enabling stores to alter prices with just a few clicks of the mouse, or programme automatic adjustment using sophisticated software.
 This advantage alone has the potential to revolutionise profit margins.

 Retail merchandising at the point of sale

-An electronic shelf label (ESL) is what the customer sees when they are at the point of decision making.
+An electronic shelf label (ESL) is what the customer sees when they are at the point of decision-making.
 It represents an opportunity to influence purchasing “at the coalface”, allowing content to be put in place that could make all the difference to a sale.
 Whether you want customers to opt for one brand in preference to another, wish to encourage greater sales or would like customers to be aware of information relating to a particular product, digital shelf edge technology allows you to do this, quickly and easily.

 Personalise the shopper experience